 I have oily eyelids so eyeliners tend not to last that long but this one lasts all day!
 The applicator is really easy to use and you can achieve thick and thin lines.
 The eyeliner is pretty black, and very waterproof/humidity/sweat-proof.
 I would definitely buy it again!

-I have double hooded eyelids and applying liquid liner has always been a pain to me.
-Most brushes apply too "thick" on my eyelids and I look like I'd just put black eyeshadow on.
+I have hooded eyes and applying liquid liner has always been a pain to me.
+Most brushes apply too "thick" on me and I look like I'd just applied black eyeshadow.
 I found out about the Micro version of K-Palette's Real Lasting Eyeliner, which people only raved about, and decided to get it online.
 I bought it from Japan on Ebay for around $13 and couldn't wait to try it on.
 Unfortunately, it didn't quite live to my expectations.

 As much as like the concept of the micro liner, I wasn't impressed.
 So I guess I won't be repurchasing it.